Abdullah0297445/Django-Projects/Miniature Hospital Management System/README.md

 ### To get this project running:

 1. Make sure you have python compiler or anaconda distribution of python installed in your pc.
-2. If you have python installed then make sure it is added into your environment variable.
+2. If you have installed native python compiler then make sure it is added into your environment variable.
 3. Clone this project/repository.
-4. ```cd``` into 'Miniature Hospital Management System' dicrectory.
+4. ```cd``` into 'Miniature Hospital Management System' directory.
 5. run command in cmd(if you have native python) or anaconda prompt(if you have anaconda):

 ```python